 |Jujube Tree 'Sugar Cane'|

 Zizyphus jujuba 'Sugar Cane.'
 This new jujube cultivar has the sweetest fruit of any of the jujubes.
 'Sugar Cane' fruits earlier than 'Li' or 'Lang' and is a productive variety.
 Fruit develops over an extended period, so you can harvest at your leisure.
 Grown in 5 gal containers and pruned to fit into 4' tall boxes.
-1/2" caliper trunk, no branching yet.
+1/2" caliper trunk, some branching.
 Best for eating straight off tree.

 |Jujube Tree 'Li'|